 Methicillin-resistant Staphylococcus aureus (MRSA) is considered a serious global health issue.
 Recent studies indicate an alarming increase in the incidence of MRSA over the past few years (1, 2).
 The annual mortality associated with MRSA infections (about 20,000 among hospitalized patients) is similar to the number of deaths due to AIDS, tuberculosis, and viral hepatitis in the United States (3).
 In Iran, the number of MRSA infections has extensively increased and MRSA is one of the most important multidrug-resistant organisms causing nosocomial infections (4, 5).
 Diabetes is one of the risk factors that increase susceptibility to MRSA colonization.
 The prevalence of this disease is predicted to rise from 382 million in 2013 to approximately 700.2 million in 2045.
 Approximately 15 - 25% of patients with diabetes may develop diabetic foot ulcers during their lifetime.
 Over 50% of these ulcerations can become infected, leading to high rates of hospitalization, lower limb amputation, and mortality (6, 7).

 Methicillin resistance is due to the expression of a mutated penicillin-binding protein (PBP2a), with a low binding affinity for beta-lactams.
 This resistance mechanism allows cell wall biosynthesis to remain active even in the presence of typically inhibitory concentrations of almost all β-lactam antibiotics, including penicillinase-labile penicillins (e.g., penicillin G), penicillinase-stable penicillins (e.g., methicillin), and cephalosporins (e.g., cefoxitin) (8, 9).
-PBP2a is encoded by the mecA gene, which is located on a mobile genetic element known as the Staphylococcal Chromosome Cassette mec (SCCmec) (10, 11).
+Penicillin-binding protein is encoded by the mecA gene, which is located on a mobile genetic element known as the Staphylococcal Chromosome Cassette mec (SCCmec) (10, 11).
 Typically, SCCmec has two essential components: The ccr gene complex, which is responsible for the mobility of the SCCmec cassette, and the mec gene complex (12).

 To date, 15 different types of SCCmec have been described based on the combination of mec and ccr gene complexes (13).
 Analyzing epidemic MRSA clones using both phenotypic and genotypic markers is essential for developing effective strategies to control their spread, optimize antimicrobial therapies, reduce treatment-related costs, and understand the mode of pathogenicity (14).
-The Phene-Plate (PhP) system is a computerized biochemical fingerprinting method that analyzes the kinetics of bacterial biochemical processes in the presence of diverse metabolites.
+The phene-plate (PhP) system is a computerized biochemical fingerprinting method that analyzes the kinetics of bacterial biochemical processes in the presence of diverse metabolites.
 Compared to genotyping techniques such as pulsed-field gel electrophoresis (PFGE) and multilocus sequence typing (MLST), the PhP system is specifically designed for each bacterial species to provide the highest discrimination among the strains of that species.
 The system is fast, easy to use, and provides valuable information for epidemiological studies of bacteria (15).

 In addition to biochemical fingerprinting, SCCmec typing is one of the most important techniques routinely used to investigate the molecular epidemiology of MRSA clones (16).
 This method can distinguish between hospital-acquired MRSA (HA-MRSA) and community-acquired MRSA (CA-MRSA) strains (5, 17).
 Understanding the prevalence of MRSA infections among diabetic patients is crucial for treating and mitigating the spread of these pathogens.
 Therefore, there is an urgent need to study the prevalence and antimicrobial susceptibility patterns of MRSA isolated from patients with DFI.